UWCS/choob/README.markdown

     GRANT ALL PRIVILEGES ON choob.* TO choob@localhost;

 ## # Setup database and config
+ # (Windows doesn't support this \ syntax, so you need to do it all on one line, with no backslashes.)
     java -jar target/choob-1.0-SNAPSHOT.jar setup \
        dbServer=localhost dbUser=choob dbPass=choob database=choob \
        ircServer=irc.uwcs.co.uk ircChannel=#bots \